 A choice of colours was originally available, but from 1913 to 1925, the car was mass-produced in only one colour: black, the cheapest of all paints.

-Ignoring conventional wisdom, Ford continually sacrificed profit in order to increase sales.
-This meant he earned less on the single car, but by slashing the price from $220 in 1909 to $ 99 in 1914, the sales skyrocketed.
-By the mid Twenties, really a majority of Americans owned a car and a majority of those cars where Model Ts.
+Ignoring conventional wisdom, Ford continually sacrificed profit to increase sales.
+This meant he earned less on the single-car, but by slashing the price from $220 in 1909 to $ 99 in 1914, the sales skyrocketed.
+By the mid-Twenties, really a majority of Americans owned a car, and a majority of those cars were Model Ts.

 It was a genuine revolution.
-Car owners could move faster and farther, they could afford to work away from where they lived, which means they could move out of the city centers and into new, more modern residential suburbs.
-They could also afford quick trip with all their family, especially on week-ends.
+Car owners could move faster and farther, they could afford to work away from where they lived, which means they could move out of the city centres and into new, more modern residential suburbs.
+They could also afford quick trips with all their family, especially on weekends.
 Young people not only owned a car, they also owned a private place, away from the family, where they could indulge in new activities, like petting and necking.

 History – The Model T

-Degreed – 10 Facts about the Model T
+Wiley – Henry Ford and the Model T

 YouTube – Mitch Taylor.
 My 1925 Ford Model T